openpracticelibrary/openpracticelibrary/src/pages/practice/hackathon.md

   practices that can be found in the Open Practice Library.

-  In addition, below you can find a suggested agenda for a one day Hackathon:
+  In addition, below you can find a suggested agenda for a one day hackathon:

   Previous Day: